tmeissner/libvhdl/README.md

 Unit tests for components of SimP package

 ##### SpiT
+Unit tests for SpiMasterE and SpiSlaveE components

+##### WishBoneT
-Unit tests for SpiSlave component
+Unit tests for WishBoneMasterE and WishBoneSlaveE components

 ## Dependencies